unoplatform/workshops/tube-player/modules/08-Add-API-endpoints/README.md

 ### Add necessary models

-Open the file *Services* → *Models* → *Models.cs* you've previously edited and append the following content to it:
+Open the file *Services* → *Models* → *Models.cs* you've previously edited and appended the following content to it:

     ```csharp